Help us save nature at places like this. From £3 a month.

 Click a word to find more places tagged with that keyword.

-The Seabird Centre will be closed for major refurbishment works during the 2014 summer season.
-There will be no access to the West Lighthouse while work is ongoing.
+The Seabird Centre is still closed for major refurbishment works and there is still no access to the West Lighthouse while work is completed.
+Both will be open soon.
 The work will improve the facilities at the Seabird Centre, making the experience at Rathlin better than ever.

 There is still plenty to see and do on Rathlin Island this summer though - make sure to check out our events to find out what's happening.